-Dolce Vita is a white-washed casual wooden building, set right on Sandy Ground's shores.
-The restaurant exudes a trendy-cool vibe, with friendly service and a tastefully colored and lit-up bar that keep locals coming back.
+The restaurant itself is a white-washed casual wooden building, set right on Sandy Ground's shores.
+The restaurant exudes a trendy-cool vibe, with friendly service and a tastefully colored and lit-up bar that keep locals and visitors coming back.

 With such a buzz inside, it's no surprise that every table is always taken!

 Inside Dolce Vita

 Inside, there are two dining areas... inside and out on the deck.

 Tip: Make reservations ahead, and request a table on the edge of the deck, closest to the sea.
 The view of Sandy Ground's sailboats lit up against the night sky gives you the best of both worlds... tranquility straight ahead, and the chatter of the lively, popular restaurant inside.

 From the moment you step foot inside Dolce Vita, you are made to feel right at home.
 From the warm and welcoming owner, Abbi, to the kind waitresses who impress with how they remember all of the specials from memory.
 The entire Dolce Vita team is exceptional.

 Abbi Ibraham owns and runs Dolce Vita.
 He is the former manager of the old Luna Rosa Italian restaurant in Anguilla.
 Abbi has been in the Italian restaurant business for many years.